-- representative shall be an ex-officio member of the Audit and Standards Committees.
-The consumer representative shall have no financial interest in a debt collection company and is not required to be a Certified Individual; - B. Representatives of six (6) certified Debt Buying Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A representative of a certified Vendor; - D. A representative of a certified third party collection agency; - E. A representative of a certified consumer collection law firm; and - F. A representative of an originating creditor.
-The representative is not required to be a Certified Individual. - 3.4 Term.
+- B. Representatives from six (6) certified Debt Buying Companies, provided that the Board ensures that small, medium, and large Certified Companies are equally represented; - C. A representative from a certified Vendor; - D. A representative from a certified third-party collection agency; - E. A representative from a certified consumer collection law firm; and - F. Representatives from two originating creditors.
+The creditor representatives shall be from different markets, whether it is based on asset classes (credit card, auto, medical, etc.) or modality (traditional versus virtual banking).
+The representatives are not required to be a Certified Individual. - 3.4 Term.
 Council Members shall serve a two (2) year term that commences on the first day of March and ends on the last day of February except that the first members of the Council shall have their terms staggered to create two classes.
-No individual may be appointed by the Board to more than two (2) consecutive terms on the Council. - 3.5 Qualifications.
-Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board member may serve on the Council; - C. The Council should reflect the diversity of the receivables management industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document; - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation must submit to a background check before their appointment to the Council and become a Certified Individual within one (1) year of their appointment; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau.
+No individual may be appointed by the Board to more than two (2) consecutive terms on the Council.
+The portion of an unexpired term that a Council Member is appointed to fill upon a vacancy shall not count towards the term limitation. - 3.5 Qualifications.
+Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board member may serve on the Council; - C. The Council should reflect the diversity of the receivables management industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document; - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation must submit to a background check before their appointment to the Council and become a Certified Individual within one (1) year of their appointment; and

-3.6 Dismissal from the Council.
+- F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau. - 3.6 Dismissal from the Council.
 Any member of the Council may be removed from office by a two-thirds (2/3) vote of all Council Members, with prior notice to the Board of such potential action, for engaging in any conduct or behavior contrary to the best interests of the Certification Program.
 Council Members having three (3) or more unexcused absences from scheduled Council meetings per year may be dismissed.